-For any questions about student absences, parents should contact the facilitator or any other campus administrator.
+For any questions about student absences, parents should contact their campus administrator.

 A court of law may impose penalties against the parent if a school-aged student is deliberately not attending school.
 The district may file a complaint against the parent if the student incurs ten or more unexcused absences within a six-month period in the same school year.